simon-ament/Study/content/🏗️ Software-Architektur/01_basics_and_history.md

 3. **Small interfaces:** communicating modules should exchange as little information as possible
 	- **Counter example:** Fortran's garbage common block (shared variables)
 	- **Follows from:** continuity (local changes) + protection
-4. **Explicit interfaces:** Whenever to modules A and B communicate, this must be obvious from the text of A or B or both
+4. **Explicit interfaces:** Whenever two modules A and B communicate, this must be obvious from the text of A or B or both
-5. **Information hiding:** every module should only expose a subset of its properties an keep the rest private from clients
+5. **Information hiding:** every module should only expose a subset of its properties and keep the rest private from clients
 	- $\Rightarrow$ abstraction as design technique

 ### Principles
 1. **Linguistic modular units:** Modules must correspond to syntactic units in the language used
-	- language: programming language (separately sompilable), design language, specification language, etc.
+	- language: programming language (separately compilable), design language, specification language, etc.
 	- restriction introduced based on used language (if it does not offer the modular construct)
-	- **Follow from:** continuity (local changes) + decomposability + composability + protection
+	- **Follows from:** continuity (local changes) + decomposability + composability + protection
 	- *Program what, not how*
 2. **Self-documentation:** information about the module should be part of the module itself
 	- $\Rightarrow$ internal documentation. no separate documentation documents